BriceChivu/On-Time-Delivery-KPI/README.md

 Let's take a deeper look at what caused the "On Time Delivery" KPI to fail, so we can take concrete actions and meet the target this year.

 ### 2. Problem statement
-Every shipment sent to consignee is recorded in our system, alongside with a "REMARKS" column indicating what was the reason of delay, if any.
+Every shipment sent to a consignee is recorded in our system, alongside with a "REMARKS" column indicating what was the reason of delay, if any.